OUR HOME AND OUR TEAM

 The Hemp & organic cotton blend we are using comes from a company in China called Hemp Fortex, you can learn more about them here: https://www.hempfortex.com/pages/about.
 They have certifications from the Global Organic Textile Standard, WorldWide Responsible Accredited Production, HIGG Sustainable Apparel Coalition, ECO CERT & the Fair Wear Foundation, among others!

-Unlike other similar fabrics, the processing of the fibers is where Lenzing excels, they have developed an innovative closed loop environmental process that is not commercially available to others, these non toxic technologies allow them to recover 95% of the production materials to minimise emissions and conserve resources.
-Infact, Lenzing is set to be the first Carbon Neutral Fibre producer in the world.
+Unlike other similar fabrics, the processing of the fibres is where Lenzing excels, they have developed an innovative closed loop environmental process that is not commercially available to others, these non toxic technologies allow them to recover 95% of the production materials to minimise emissions and conserve resources.
+In fact, Lenzing is set to be the first Carbon Neutral Fibre producer in the world.
 You can learn more about Lenzing and their focus on sustainability here: https://www.lenzing.com/sustainability/

 Our Lenzing Modal fabric is knitted and dyed locally in Melbourne, by MTK, a small business that has been creating unique and high quality fabrics for over 85 years.
 Our Modal Fabric is combined with a small amount of elastane to give the fabric stretch that allows it to retain its shape after many wears.